 Key Scripture– This may be a little advanced for some but it can be a great way to review the whole point of the story and a jumping off point for some good discussion.

-Looking for more Christmas?
+Looking for more Christmas worksheets for preschoolers?
 Check out my printable Advent Coloring Book.

-If you like this be sure to check out my other Bible preschool packs:
+If you like these Christmas worksheets for preschoolers be sure to check out my other Bible preschool packs:

 Want more free Bible printables for preschoolers?
 Check out my Printables page!